dmhacker/dmhacker.github.io/content/blog/2020-06-07-path-tracing-part-ii/index.md

 * Sign petitions regarding policy changes.
 * Vote in whatever elections you can!

-Thanks for reading this! :)
+Just remember: methods in path tracing are suppose to remain unbiased, as is the justice system in America.
+With that being said, thanks for reading this! :)